samcoble/CameraTransform/README.md

 [ 2D CANVAS ] -> [ WEBGL-CANVAS ]

 I have ported a lot to webgl and the performance improvements are quite insane already.
 I am far from optimized.
 My perspective transform does not use the gl-matrix library which I really prefer.
 I realize now my code structure has worked out the way I wanted it to.
 I haven't taken advantage of what the vertex shaders can really do either.
 Memory management could be a lot better.
 I am hoping this will open doors to textures and maybe some simulation of physics.
-It's hard for me to grasp creating a physics event/interpolation that immediately is cut short by a second event.

 This first .gif here shows having a duplicated object 2118 (points) several times.
-My fps is consistently maxed at 240.
-With the 2D canvas only 3 of the 2118 point objects would create lag.
-Now I have here around 12x as many with no lag.
+The performance is at least 10x compared to the previous 2D canvas draw sequence.

 ![webgl](https://github.com/samcoble/CameraTransform/assets/32228102/d6daf04d-05c5-4484-a0c9-5047fe041b75)
 ![best](https://github.com/samcoble/CameraTransform/assets/32228102/c78772e6-341f-496f-9ed3-83243d5655b8)